-Air-drying your fresh boilies until they become rather dry and hard can make a lot f difference underwater!
+Air-drying your fresh boilies until they become rather dry and hard can make a lot of f difference underwater!
 The carp won’t mind, but the crayfish surely will!

-If you have old boilies or dried out pop-ups stashed away somewhere in your garage, you should definitely try them out in a cray-invested swim.
+If you have old boilies or dried-out pop-ups stashed away somewhere in your garage, you should definitely try them out in a cray-invested swim.
 Do not shy away from using them!
-They can save your trip and you actually used up some old and long forgotten baits; it’s a win-win situation!
+They can save your trip and you actually used up some old and long-forgotten baits; it’s a win-win situation!

 Soak them in a boilie dip for a few days or weeks if they have lost their flavor, in order to give them a little boost.

 Insider tip: Use rather strong and spicy dips and flavors, such as chili, to soak your baits in, crays can’t stand them!

 6) Fish in Venues With a Lot of Cray Eaters

 Virtually all fish love crayfish; be it pike, perch, zander, tench, bream, or carp, they all love to feats on them.
 This is something you can use to your advantage.

 A venue with a lot of crayfish predation naturally means that the population of crayfish will be low and that crays will think twice before they show up unprotected in your swim.

 If you take this school of thought one step further, logic would suggest that if you manage to get a lot of carp into your swim, then they would not only start to feed on your offering,s but also on the gathering crayfish!
 So, not only will you get more takes, but the increasing number of carp in your swim would also naturally take care of your crayfish issue.

 7) Use Super Wrap